NHS IVF Eligibility Calculator (updated February 2026)

 How to use the NHS IVF Eligibility Calculator

-All you have to do is enter some basic details into the boxes below, and our calculator does the hard work for you.
-You’ll get a personalised eligibility assessment emailed straight to your inbox.
+Enter some basic details into the boxes below, and our calculator does the hard work for you.
+You’ll get a personalised eligibility assessment emailed straight to your inbox — covering how many funded cycles you may be entitled to, and what the next steps look like in your area.
 Easy.

 Why we built this calculator

-Like many within the fertility community, we grew frustrated with the NHS postcode lottery approach to fertility treatment.
-This approach means that where you live, as well as your personal circumstances, dictates what treatment you can receive.
-In itself, that’s challenging enough — but if you’ve ever tried to find out whether NHS-funded treatment, such as IVF, is an option for you, then you know another big pain point is simply finding out if you’re eligible, and what, exactly, is included in your treatment.
+Like many in the fertility community, we grew frustrated with the NHS postcode lottery approach to fertility treatment.
+Where you live — and your personal circumstances — dictates whether you can access funded care at all.
+And if you’ve ever tried to find out whether NHS-funded treatment is an option for you, you’ll know another big pain point is simply working out if you’re eligible — and what, exactly, is included.

-Because at Seen Fertility, we believe it should be so much easier to find out what help you can expect from the NHS, based on your unique personal circumstances, when you’re ready to start a family.
+At Seen Fertility (previously Fertility Mapper), we believe it should be so much easier to understand what help you can expect from the NHS — so you can make informed decisions about your path forward.

-First, we ask you for the postcode of the GP you are currently registered with so that we can match you to the policy of your local NHS integrated care board (ICB) in England, or your nationwide policy if you live in Scotland, Wales or Northern Ireland.
+First, we ask for the postcode of the GP you’re currently registered with.
+This lets us match you to the policy of your local NHS Integrated Care Board (ICB) in England, or your national policy if you live in Scotland, Wales or Northern Ireland.
 These policies determine who is eligible for NHS-funded fertility treatment (including IVF) in your area, and what treatment is offered.

 • Clinical factors: Your age, and whether you have any underlying conditions.

-• Your fertility journey to date: How long you’ve been trying naturally to conceive, and whether you’ve had any fertility treatment to date (including any you’ve paid for yourself).
+• Your fertility journey to date: How long you’ve been trying to conceive, and any treatment you’ve already had — including privately funded cycles.

-• Your family history: Whether you or your partner have children already, whether together or from previous relationships.
+• Your family history: Whether you or your partner have children already, from any relationship.

-Once complete, you’ll receive a personalised email assessment outlining your likely eligibility — plus what fertility treatment is usually offered in your area.
+Once complete, you’ll receive a personalised email assessment outlining your likely eligibility, the number of cycles typically offered in your area, and what you can do next.

 This is an estimate based on your answers and publicly available NHS policy data.
 We recommend confirming directly with your GP or ICB.